 Brown’s background in data privacy systems as well as her devoted passion for the protection of PII, financial and healthcare data led her to start up and chair Zortrex.

-“Companies have disrespected their customer data for over 25 years, and if left unattended, there will be nothing left to protect,” Browns says.
+“Companies have disrespected your data for over 25 years, and if left unattended, there will be nothing left to protect,” Browns says.

 Thanks to new laws like the European GDPR law which is now imposing the data protection, data breaches and abuse of customer data is now met with hefty financial penalties.

-Companies now think twice about consent and how to use and share customer’s data digitally.
+Companies now think twice about consent and how to use and share your data digitally.
 But is it enough?
 The simple answer is no.

 The authorities just do not have the resources to investigate every complaint nor to actively enforce all data breaches – yet.